AKSHAYMANI313/Predictive-Modeling-for-In-Hospital-Mortality-in-Trauma-Patients-/README.md

 # Predictive-Modeling-for-In-Hospital-Mortality-in-Trauma-Patients-
 This repository showcases the development of a multivariate logistic regression model using both categorical and continuous predictors to predict a health-related outcome.
-The model was built using STATA and fine-tuned through various preprocessing, diagnostic, and optimization techniques.
+The model was built using STATA & R and fine-tuned through various preprocessing, diagnostic, and optimization techniques.

 Key steps in the project: